ezeoleaf/awesome-golang-repositories/README.md

 [pilosa](https://github.com/pilosa/pilosa): Pilosa is an open source, distributed bitmap index that dramatically accelerates queries across multiple, massive data sets.
 [go-ais](https://github.com/BertoldVdb/go-ais): Automatic Identification System (ITU-R M.1371-5) packet decoder and encoder written in Go
 [jcscpu](https://github.com/patrickleboutillier/jcscpu): Logical implementation, in Perl and Go, of the computer described in J. Clark Scott's book "But How Do It Know?".
 [MyDatabase](https://github.com/CP02A/MyDatabase): I'm trying to make my own DBMS using the Go language and TCP Packets
+[jennifer](https://github.com/dave/jennifer): Jennifer is a code generator for Go